crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 ## How Can I Contribute?
 You can contribute in several ways:

-- Sharing Your Ideas about new workflow Nodes Development
+- [X] Sharing Your Ideas about new workflow Nodes Development
-- Finding New Use Cases For Workflow Nodes
+- [X] Finding New Use Cases For Workflow Nodes
-- Reporting Bugs
+- [X] Reporting Bugs
-- Suggesting Enhancements
+- [X] Suggesting Enhancements
-- Investigating about Other C# Workflow packages
+- [ ] Investigating about Other C# Workflow packages
-- Improving the System Dcouemntation
+- [X] Improving the System Dcouemntation
-- Improving the System Dcouemntation Diagrams
+- [ ] Improving the System Dcouemntation Diagrams
-- Creating TensorFlow Models
+- [ ] Creating TensorFlow Models
-- Providing advice to code migration to newer C# versions
+- [ ] Providing advice to code migration to newer C# versions
-- Providing sample data / files to help to test new workflow nodes and new system features
+- [ ] Providing sample data / files to help to test new workflow nodes and new system features
+- [ ] Helping to create Kubernetes deployments and Github releases
+- [ ] Helping to implement or update components continuous delivery with Jenkins or similar tools

+*REMARK: The already documented _ ways of contribution has been marked witch a checkbox on the previous list.*

 In the below sections I will explain each of those in detail.